dwrobel/flatcam/README.md

 14.12.2019

 - finished the strings update in the Google-translated Spanish
+- finished the strings update in the Google-translated French

 13.12.2019